arxoft/gid/README.md

 **Usage**

+- Downlaod and save `gitops` shell script at root of your Git repository.
+- Make sure `gitops` is executable: `chmod +x gitops`
-Just `cd` into the Git repository, and run `./gitops`, and follow instructions.
+- Just `cd` into the repository, and run `./gitops`, and follow instructions.